rockstar2020/Vosk-STT-Custom-Component-for-HA/README.md

     vol_inc: 25 #Int Value of Volume to be increased
 ```
 <br/>
-5. Restart your home assistant and enjoy this new fully local STT service.
+5. Restart your home assistant and enjoy this fully local STT integration.
 <br/><br/>
 <b>NOTE:</b> if you notice, I've also added a noise cancelling and volume increase feature in this integration.
 This greatly helps in improving the accuracy of the Speech-to-Text.
 <br/><br/>